RLHerbert/ucsb-cs24-sp17.github.io/_lab/lab01.md

 * Choose who will be the pilot for the first part of the lab.
 The pilot should sit down in front of the computer now.
 The navigator gets a chair and sits next to the pilot.
 You should exchange roles after awhile, before the pilot gets tired, and before the navigator gets bored or distracted.

-* If your regular partner is more than 5 minutes late, ask the TA/tutor to pair you with someone else for this week.
+* If your partner shows up late, let your mentor know.
+Points will be deducted for students who don't show up on time.
+If you face difficulties with pair programming consult your mentor.

 ## Step 1: Create a directory for this lab in the pilot's account and get the starter code